How to Build Heat in Vinyasa Yoga Classes

 Poses such as headstand, forearm and handstand have several variations that are suitable to offer near the warm-up section of class.
 Keep in mind that forearm stand and handstand need a few shoulder and hamstring openers to make them more accessible.
 However, moving from crane to tripod headstand or from dolphin to forearm stand is perfectly okay for intermediate to advanced students.
 All of these inversions build heat quickly and require a lot of abdominal strength, which makes them good prep poses for deeper variations in the peak part of class.

-Watch our yoga videos for more ideas on how to build heat in all of your vinyasa classes!
+Watch our vinyasa yoga classes videos for more ideas on how to build heat in all of your vinyasa classes!